Introduction

 Misclassification or incorrect predictions

 Explainable AI is vital for user trust and regulatory compliance.
-High-quality data helps build interpretable models, while unreliable input data creates a black-box effect.
+High-quality data helps build interpretable models, while unreliable input data creates a “black-box” effect.
+Data quality in AI:

 Enables audit trails